-Last in my DIY Xmas Gifting Series are these personalised baubles.
+My DIY Xmas Gifting Series continues with these personalised baubles.
 I love making these for friends who have kids – I'll put their child's name inside, and they absolutely love it - and it's a gift that keeps giving – as they remember you fondly each year when they get the Christmas decorations out.
 So if you're looking for some serious gifting kudos this year, I strongly recommend that you make some of these!

 And it's not just for parents, you could add any message you like – a marriage proposal at Christmas perhaps?